duongddinh/duongddinh/docs/index.md

 Let's take a look at my website [null0verflow.xyz](https://null0verflow.xyz), we are going to discuss how i chose my design language.

 **Content**

 - [Color](#Color)
 - [Square](#Square)
 - [Font](#Font)
 - [Inspiration](#Inspiration)
 - [Bottom line](#Bottom-line)

+## Opening

+As a person who loves art, I have always been a fan a minimalist design.
+I love the way Apple design their products, simple, minimalist yet elegant and productive.
+However, I have never really learned how to create art.
+Throughout the years, taking inspiration from Apple and many other companies, I have designed many websites "freestylely".
+All the design choices I gathered are all from trial and error.
+From those experience, minimalist design is always the answer to everything. _But how minimalist is enough minimalist?_ This website has what I call "square design" where it takes minimalist to another level.

 ## Color